Mitchell Weiser: Werder Bremen

 Weiser joined 2.
 Bundesliga club Werder Bremen on a season-long loan on 31 August 2021, the last day of the 2021 summer transfer window.
 He scored on his starting debut on 11 September, scoring the second goal in a 3–0 win against FC Ingolstadt.

-He signed with Werder Bremen on a permanent basis in July.
+He signed with Werder Bremen on a permanent basis in July 2022.
+On 21 January 2024, he scored the only goal in a 1–0 away victory over his former club Bayern Munich, to be Werder Bremen's first win at the Allianz Arena since 2008.

 International career

 On 10 January 2010, Weiser debuted in the U-16 Germany national team in a 6–0 against Cyprus.
 He scored his first goal for the U-17 team on 4 September 2010 in a 2–0 against Azerbaijan.

 His first international tournament was the 2011 UEFA European U-17 Football Championship in Serbia where the team reached the final against the Netherlands, losing 2–5.

 The 2011 FIFA U-17 World Cup in Mexico was his next tournament with the team reaching third place and Weiser ending the tournament with three goals in six matches.
 His good performance has caught attention of scouts around the world.
 His playing style and ability have drawn comparisons to Dani Alves.

 Weiser scored the only goal with a header for Germany under-21 team against Spain under-21 team in the 2017 UEFA European Under-21 Championship Final helping the team to clinch their second overall UEFA European Under-21 Championship title.

+In October 2024, he completed his switch from the German federation to the Algerian federation.
+He thus became eligible to play for Algeria with immediate effect.

 Personal life

-Weiser is of Algerian descent through his mother's side of the family.
+Weiser is of Algerian descent on his mother's side which made him eligible to opt for the Algeria national football team.